 Can scoliosis affect how tall I grow?

-Mild scoliosis usually doesn't affect a person's final height.
-But if a curve is significant and not treated, it could possibly result in some height loss.
+Mild scoliosis usually doesn't affect someone's final height.
+But if a curve is big and not treated, it could mean a person doesn't end up as tall as he or she might have been.

 So what are some signs of scoliosis?
 If one shoulder seems higher than the other or one hip looks higher than the other, see your doctor or nurse practitioner.
 The good news about scoliosis is that recognizing a problem and beginning treatment early on can help you avoid future problems.